 - Better targeting accuracy: You’ll be able to take advantage of different behaviours, and, knowing those, direct your marketing messages.
 For example, newer customers may be attracted to great introductory offers, while long-standing loyal customers may enjoy benefits from loyalty programs like an invitation to join an exclusive VIP club.

 - More personal experiences: The days of blanket-bombing your email marketing lists with the same generic message are thankfully long gone.
-By identifying your audience’s needs, wants, concerns, and the type of messages they notice, you can connect with each one personally, making relevant offers and suggestions that they are more likely to take up.
+By identifying your audience’s needs, wants, concerns, and the type of messages they notice, you can connect with each one personally, making relevant offers and suggestions they are more likely to accept.

-- Filter the interested from the uninterested to find high customer engagement: By separating the most engaged customers from the least, you can target your product or services at people who need or want them the most.
+- Find higher customer engagement by filtering the interested from the uninterested: By separating the most engaged customers from the least, you can target your product or services at people who need or want them the most.